-The available-for-sale investments represent 4.95% of equity interest in each of Federal Bonus Limited and Sapphire Global Holdings Limited as at 31 December 2012 (2011: 4.95%) respectively.
+The available-for-sale investments represent 4.95% of equity interest in each of Federal Bonus Limited and Sapphire Global Holdings Limited as at 31 December 2013 (2012: 4.95%) respectively.
 Both of which are private companies incorporated in the British Virgin Islands ("BVI").
 As the investments do not have a quoted market price in an active market and their fair value cannot be reliably measured, they are stated at cost less any accumulated impairment losses.
+The directors have no intention to dispose of the investments in the next twelve months.